vr-the-feedback/vr-the-feedback-unity-android/README.md

-# VR The Feedback.
+# VR The Feedback - Android.

-Virtual Reality Voice Feedback Plugin for Unity.
+Virtual Reality Voice Feedback Plugin for Unity (for Android).

 Learn more: http://www.vrthefeedback.com/ and https://twitter.com/vrthefeedback